NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 What is NJHS Essay

 The NJHS Essay is usually associated with applying to the National Junior Honor Society (NJHS), which is a national organization in the United States meant to honor exceptional middle school students.
-NJHS tends to emphasize the values of scholarship, leadership, service, character, and citizenship.
+Similar to the National Honor Society essay, NJHS tends to emphasize the values of scholarship, leadership, service, character, and citizenship.

 How to Write a Successful NJHS Essay